by Susan Flantzer © Unofficial Royalty 2018

 Catherine II, Empress of All Russia crowned herself at the Assumption Cathedral in the Moscow Kremlin on September 22, 1762.
 The Imperial Crown of Russia was created for her coronation and was used at the coronation for each subsequent Romanov emperor.
 The crown survived the Russian Revolution and the Soviet regime and is now displayed in the Moscow Kremlin Armory Museum.
 A photo of a copy of the crown is below.

 During Catherine’s reign, Russia grew larger and stronger and was recognized as one of the great powers of Europe.
-The borders of the Russian Empire were significantly extended to the west and to the south.
+The borders of the Russian Empire were significantly extended to the west and the south.
 Catherine reformed the government administration and many new cities and towns were founded on her orders.
 An admirer of Peter the Great, Catherine continued to modernize Russia along Western European lines.
-The economy continued to depend on serfdom and the increasing demands of the state and private landowners led to increased levels of reliance on serfs.
+The economy continued depending on serfdom and the increasing demands of the state and private landowners led to increased reliance on serfs.
 This was one of the main reasons behind several rebellions during Catherine’s reign.

 Russia finally became one of the great European cultural powers, promoted by Catherine herself.
 She was fond of literary activity, collecting masterpieces of painting and corresponding with French Enlightenment writers like Voltaire.
-The world-renowned Hermitage Museum, which now occupies the whole Winter Palace, began as Catherine’s personal collection.
+The world-renowned Hermitage Museum, now occupying the whole Winter Palace, began as Catherine’s personal collection.
 The Smolny Institute, the first state-financed higher education institution for women in Europe, was established.

 Catherine never remarried and during her lifetime she had twelve lovers.
 After her disastrous marriage to her unbearable husband, Catherine wanted to love and be loved.
-Most long-term relationships came to an end after a few years.
+Most long-term relationships ended after a few years.
 Only a few of her lovers were allowed to interfere in governmental affairs, although the others often tried.
 None of her lovers were persecuted or punished after their affairs were over.
 On the contrary, most of them received generous gifts from Catherine.
 Catherine gave birth to at least three children (listed above) and to a possible four others.

 Catherine’s twelve lovers:

-• Count Sergei Vasilievich Saltykov was Catherine’s first lover and probably the father of her son Paul.
+- Count Sergei Vasilievich Saltykov was Catherine’s first lover and probably the father of her son Paul.
 Their affair lasted from 1752 – 1754 while Catherine was still a Grand Duchess.

-• Stanisław August Poniatowski became King of Poland through Catherine’s support.
+- Stanisław August Poniatowski became King of Poland through Catherine’s support.
 He was probably the father of her daughter Anna.
 Catherine’s affair with Poniatowski was from 1755 – 1757 while she was still a Grand Duchess.

-• Count Grigory Grigoryevich Orlov was, along with his brother Alexei, instrumental in the fall of Catherine’s husband.
+- Count Grigory Grigoryevich Orlov was, along with his brother Alexei, instrumental in the fall of Catherine’s husband.
 He gave Catherine the famous Orlov Diamond which was used in the scepter of the Romanov rulers and was the father of at least one of Catherine’s children, Alexei Grigorievich Bobrinsky.
 Catherine and Orlov had a long-time relationship from 1759 – 1774, spanning the time Catherine was a Grand Duchess and Empress.

-• Alexander Semyonovich Vasilchikov had a short relationship with Catherine from 1772 – 1774.
+- Alexander Semyonovich Vasilchikov had a short relationship with Catherine from 1772 – 1774.
 After the affair, Vasilichikov said that he felt that he was treated like a male prostitute.
 Despite how he felt, he was given a substantial sum of money and several properties.

-• Prince Grigory Aleksandrovich Potemkin had a career in the civil service, was a member of the Imperial Council and president of the War College.
+- Prince Grigory Aleksandrovich Potemkin had a career in the civil service, was a member of the Imperial Council and president of the War College.
 Potemkin built the Black Sea Fleet and founded the cities of Sevastopol and Kherson.
 He is considered Catherine’s great love and the two could have secretly married.
 After a period of exclusivity, Grigory and Catherine worked out a new relationship that preserved their affection toward each other and their political collaborations but allowed each of them to choose other sexual partners.
 Their relationship lasted from 1774 until Potemkin’s death in 1791.

-• Peter Vasilievich Zavadovsky was one of a series of short-term lovers Catherine had during the period she was still involved with Potemkin.
+- Peter Vasilievich Zavadovsky was one of a series of short-term lovers Catherine had during the period she was still involved with Potemkin.
 He was Catherine’s lover from 1776-1777.
 Zavadovsky was jealous and demanded that Catherine give him exclusive intimacy.
 Potemkin, who had initially approved of Zavadovsky, asked for his removal.
 To make his point, he stayed away from Catherine’s birthday celebrations.
 Eventually, Potemkin got his way.
 In the summer of 1777, Zavadovsky was asked to leave the palace.

-• Semyon Gavrilovich Zorich was introduced into the Russian court by Grigory Potemkin as a foil against Peter Zavadovsky.
+- Semyon Gavrilovich Zorich was introduced into the Russian court by Grigory Potemkin as a foil against Peter Zavadovsky.
 Zorich was another short-term lover from 1777 – 1778.

-• Ivan Nikolaevich Rimsky-Korsakov was another short-term lover (1778 – 1779) introduced to Catherine by Potemkin In 1779, Catherine caught him being unfaithful with one of her ladies-in-waiting.
+- Ivan Nikolaevich Rimsky-Korsakov was another short-term lover (1778 – 1779) introduced to Catherine by Potemkin In 1779, Catherine caught him being unfaithful with one of her ladies-in-waiting.
 Rimsky-Korsakov and the lady-in-waiting both lost their places at court.

-• Alexander Dmitrievich Lanskoy was an aide-de-camp of Grigory Potemkin in 1779 and was introduced by Potemkin to Catherine in 1780.
+- Alexander Dmitrievich Lanskoy was an aide-de-camp of Grigory Potemkin in 1779 and was introduced by Potemkin to Catherine in 1780.
 Lanskoy’s relationship with Catherine lasted until his death from diphtheria in 1784.

-• Alexander Petrovich Yermolov was Catherine’s lover from 1785 – 1786.
+- Alexander Petrovich Yermolov was Catherine’s lover from 1785 – 1786.
 He was also introduced by Grigory Potemkin.
 Yermolov lost his position after unsuccessfully collaborating with enemies of Potemkin to have him removed.

-• Count Alexander Matveyevich Dmitriev-Mamonov was Catherine’s lover from 1786 to 1789.
+- Count Alexander Matveyevich Dmitriev-Mamonov was Catherine’s lover from 1786 to 1789.
 Potemkin introduced Dmitriev-Mamonov to Catherine, hoping that he would care for her during his frequent absences due to government business.
 Dmitriev-Mamonov fell out of favor when he began an affair with a sixteen-year-old lady-in-waiting but Catherine treated him kindly until her death.

-• Prince Platon Alexandrovich Zubov was Catharine’s last lover and the most powerful man in Russia during the last years of her reign.
+- Prince Platon Alexandrovich Zubov was Catharine’s last lover and the most powerful man in Russia during the last years of her reign.
 He was only 29-years-old at the time of Catherine’s death, 38 years younger than her.
 Their relationship lasted from 1789 until Catherine’s death in 1796.

 Catherine and her son and heir, the future Paul I, maintained a distant relationship throughout her reign.
 Paul had been taken by his great-aunt Empress Elizabeth and raised under her supervision.
 Even after the death of Empress Elizabeth, Paul’s relationship with Catherine hardly improved.
 Paul’s early isolation from his mother created a distance between them which later events would reinforce.
 She never considered inviting him to share her power in governing Russia.
 Once Paul’s son Alexander (the future Alexander I, Emperor of All Russia) was born, it appeared that Catherine had found a more suitable heir.
 It is possible that Catherine intended to bypass Paul and name her grandson Alexander as her successor.

 On November 4, 1796, Catherine attended an evening assembly but left early because she felt slightly ill.
-The next day she seemed better and met with some of her counselors and with her lover Zubov.
+The next day she seemed better and met with some of her counselors and her lover Zubov.
 She excused herself to use the toilet in her dressing room.
 When she did not return, her valet went to check on her and found her unconscious on the floor.
 Her face appeared purplish, her pulse was weak, and her breathing was shallow and labored.
 The court physician determined that Catherine had suffered a stroke.
 Despite all attempts to revive her, she fell into a coma from which she never recovered.
 Catherine II (the Great), Empress of All Russia died on November 6, 1796, at the age of 67 and after a reign of 34 years.

-Immediately after the death of Catherine II, on the orders of her son and successor Paul I, Emperor of All Russia, the remains of Catherine’s husband, the deposed and murdered Peter III, Emperor of All Russia, were transferred first to the church in the Winter Palace and then to the Peter and Paul Cathedral in St. Petersburg, the burial site of the Romanovs.
-60-year-old Alexei Orlov, who had played a role in deposing Peter III, was made to walk in the funeral cortege, holding the Imperial Crown as he walked in front of the coffin.
+Immediately after the death of Catherine II, on the orders of her son and successor Paul I, Emperor of All Russia, the remains of Catherine’s husband, the deposed and murdered Peter III, Emperor of All Russia, were transferred first to the Grand Church of the Winter Palace and then to the Peter and Paul Cathedral in St. Petersburg, the burial site of the Romanovs.
+60-year-old Alexei Orlov, who had played a role in deposing Peter III, was made to walk in the funeral procession, holding the Imperial Crown as he walked in front of the coffin.
 Peter III was reburied in the Peter and Paul Cathedral in St. Petersburg at the same time as the burial of his wife Catherine II.
-Peter III had never been crowned so at the time of his reburial, Paul I personally performed the ritual of coronation on Peter III’s remains.
+Peter III had never been crowned so at the time of his reburial, Paul I personally performed the coronation ritual on Peter III’s remains.
 Ironically, Paul I, Emperor of All Russia suffered a fate similar to Peter III.
 Paul’s reign lasted five years, ending with his assassination by conspirators.

 In 1767, five years after she came to the throne, the Legislative Assembly voted to name her Catherine the Great but she refused.
 Later in her reign, when she was again called Catherine the Great, she replied, “I beg you no longer to call me Catherine the Great because my name is Catherine II.”
 After her death, Russians began speaking of her as Catherine the Great and we still call her that today.